sum1won/summod/README.md

 *Ferrous equipment replaced with UW equivalents.

-(New Spell) Create Voidrift: thau 6, S5W2, 10 pearls, ritual that can create a site that allows void-summoning.
+(New Spell) Sunder Reality: thau 6, S5W2, 10 pearls, ritual that can create a site that allows void-summoning.